acabalAI/AI-Portfolio/README.md

 - **Machine Learning and Deep Learning**: Exploring the depths of machine learning, from traditional algorithms to deep neural networks.
 - **Knowledge Representation and Integration**: Unifying diverse knowledge sources to build intelligent systems.
 - **Ethical AI**: Ensuring the development and deployment of AI systems are ethical and unbiased.
-- **Cognitive AI**: Replicate Human congitive processes using the latest AI tecnology to improve scalability and transparency.
+- **Cognitive AI**: Replicate Human congitive processes using the latest AI technology to improve scalability and transparency of systems.

 ## Portfolio Projects